pat-ch0/deep-learning-intro/README.md

 # Advice
-You should use Google Colab to open the different files (notebooks).
+You can use Google Colab to open the different files (notebooks).